pankaj-sharma151290/minesweeper-game/README.md

 ````

 6. To exit, restart, display board and get the list of valid commands' player has to enter exit, restart, showboard and help respectively.
+#### Note: On every successful command user will get the status of the game with board and its details.